bartdebever/GD7/Portfolio/content/post/concept/index.md

 In this section it will be discussed what could be designed ahead of developing this project.

-As discussed with both Jack (the teacher) and Bas (a student) the guards will most likely use a state machine to perform actions under different conditions and states of alert.
+As discussed with both Jack (a teacher) and Bas (a student) the guards will most likely use a state machine to perform actions under different conditions and states of alert.
 There are multiple products that already do this for the developer which could be used.
 I would like to at least understand, design and implement the state machine myself as a learning experience, even if this is not used afterwards.

-The following image is an example state machine taken from google.
+The following image is an example state machine taken from Google.

 ![Simple state machine example](attachments/statemachine.jpg)